Upper Texas Gulf Coast: A TMDL Project for Bacteria in Oyster Waters

 Background and Goals

-Bacteria concentrations are sometimes elevated in six bays in the Houston–Galveston area.
+Bacteria concentrations are sometimes elevated in several bays in the Houston–Galveston area.
 Restricted areas are closed to the harvesting of shellfish for direct marketing.
 Microorganisms from human and animal waste may contaminate oysters and other shellfish, making them unsafe to eat, especially since some shellfish are eaten raw.

 Assessment of the oyster waters use is conducted by the Seafood Safety Division of the Texas Department of State Health Services.
 The DSHS is responsible for monitoring and classifying shellfish harvest areas into four categories for harvesting—approved, conditionally approved, restricted, or prohibited.
 These classifications are published as maps on the DSHS website .